GreyS3c/SIGINT-SAK/README.md

 - Familiarize yourself with newly installed software packages

 ## Upcoming Features & Capabilities
 The SIGINT-SAK tool-kit is an ongoing project, the evolution of which I hope to support for the coming years.
-Listed below are somoe of the planned updates/upgrades:
+Listed below are some of the planned updates/upgrades for the near future:
 - Increased stability on all platforms
 - Enhanced automation for existing capabilities
 - Integration of other projects in development, such as custom tools for active scans and target interaction